-There may be many reasons that you may not be able to receive incoming calls.
-This article includes a few things to check to help troubleshoot incoming calls
+There may be many reasons that you may not be able to receive incoming calls or texts.
+This article includes things to check to help troubleshoot incoming calls.

 Anonymous/Private/Unknown calls are blocked by default